Villy-P/TS-Chess/README.md

 If the king is no longer in check, we return `false`.
 If all the white pieces can't do anything, we return `true`.

-The smae function is used for `blackKingInCheckMate` but inversed.
+The same function is used for `blackKingInCheckMate` but inverted.

 ### The Black File